placekit/client-js/README.md

 | `countries` | `string[]?` | `undefined` | Limit results to given countries.
 Array of [two-letter ISO](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes. |
 | `coordinates` | `string?` | `undefined` | Coordinates to search around.
 Automatically set when calling [`pk.requestGeolocation()`](#pkrequestGeolocation). |

 **Important**: the `countries` option is **required** at search time, but we like to keep it optional across all methods so developers remain free on when and how to define it.
+If you don't know ahead of time which country your users will search addresses in, consider using our package [Time Zones Countries](https://github.com/placekit/tzc).

 ### `pk.configure()`